Native American Funding

 What is a Financial Needs Analysis (FNA)?Click or enter to reveal information below

 A Financial Needs Analysis (or FNA) is a form typically required by your tribe or nation that the Office of Scholarships and Financial Aid completes for you and returns to your tribe.
-The form contains information on your UA cost of attendance (tuition, fees, room/board etc.) and the resources (financial aid, Estimated Family Contribution from the FAFSA) you are receiving for the corresponding academic year or semester.
+The form contains information on your Arizona cost of attendance (tuition, fees, room/board etc.) and the resources (financial aid, Estimated Family Contribution from the FAFSA) you are receiving for the corresponding academic year or semester.

 The purpose of an FNA is to assist your tribe in determining your eligibility for their scholarship and/or grant funding.
 When applying for funding from your tribe, an FNA is usually included in the application.
 Generally, you must complete your personal information and sign the form allowing our office to release your information.
 You must submit the remainder of the application to your tribe.